heisemmanuell/react-ticket-web-app/README.md

 A modern, responsive ticket management application built with React, TypeScript, and Tailwind CSS.
 Features user authentication, dashboard analytics, and complete CRUD operations for ticket management.

+**Important**: This application does not come with pre-built user accounts.
+Users must register themselves using the signup form.

 ## 🚀 Features

 - **User Authentication**: Secure login/signup with localStorage simulation